SJGH News & Events

 Their assembly process begins in the revamped science room at Mountain House High school.
 After the 3D printed face shields are produced, they are mounted to the durable frames to create the finished visor.
 The completed face shields are then sterilized and packaged in groups of 10-12 before scheduling their delivery.
 The Prawiras have also produced instructional videos, accessible on the packages of face shields, which guide the face shield user through properly wearing the shields, as well as, a special “thank you” video to healthcare workers providing COVID-19 patient care.
 Jacqueline and Jordan deliver the 3D printed face shields weekly to the Hospital.

-Quail Lakes Baptist Church of Stockton Brings Ice Cream Trucks To San Joaquin General Hospital To Thank “Frontline Heroes”
+Quail Lakes Baptist Church of Stockton Brings Ice Cream Trucks to SJGH to Thank “Frontline Heroes”